shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/__categoryInfo.md

  : The Repository is the main access point for every DAL Request.
 It houses the basic methods to work with data.

 Events
- : All DAL requests dispatch events to trigger handling inside of the Shopware Platform.
+ : All DAL requests dispatch events to trigger handling inside of Shopware 6.
 Be it adding static data, triggering re indexing or handling a file upload.

 ## Table of contents